 \subsection{The vectocardiogram dataset}

-We consider a real life dataset, where the data belong to the Stiefel manifold $SO(3,2)$ of all orthonormal $2$-frames in $\mathbb{R}^3$ considered as $3\times 2$ orthogonal matrices (see \citep{hatcher}).
+We consider a real life dataset, where the data belong to the Stiefel manifold $SO(3,2)$ of all orthonormal $2$-frames in $\mathbb{R}^3$ considered as $3\times 2$ orthogonal matrices (see \cite{hatcher}).
 The dataset consists of 98 vectocardiograms from children with ages varying between 2 and 19.
-Among them, 56 are boys and 41 are girls.
 Vectocardiography is a method that produces a three dimensional curve which comprises the records of the magnitude and direction of the electrical forces generated by the heart over time.
 These curves are called QRS loops, see Figure \ref{dibujo}.
-In \citep{downs1969} there is associated to each curve an element of $SO(3,2)$ that represents some of the information of the curve, see also \citep{downs1972}.
+In \cite{downs1969} there is associated to each curve an element of $SO(3,2)$ that represents some of the information of the curve, see also \cite{downs1972}.

-This sample has been previously analysed in the literature, see for instance \citep{chikuse2012, chakraborty2019, pal2019}.
+This sample has been previously analysed in the literature, see for instance \cite{chikuse2012, chakraborty2019, pal2019}.
 A very important problem is outlier detection, corresponding to children with (possibly) cardiological problems.

 Figure \ref{bola} represents each matrix in $SO(3,2)$ as two points in $S^2$, one for each column.
 They are joined by an arc in $S^2$.
 The arc joining the deepest pair of observations (w.r.t. lens depth) is represented in violet, while the outliers (for a level $\lambda=0.10$) are represented as red arcs.